-Our head office is located at 1390 Ione Pass Trail, Reno, Nevada 89523.
+Our head office is located at 2011 Phaeton Lane, Reno, Nevada 89521.
 The address of our registered office is 1200 - 750 West Pender Street, Vancouver, British Columbia, Canada, V6C 2T8.

 Our most advanced project is the Nyngan Scandium Project, located in New South Wales, Australia (the "Nyngan Scandium Project"), on which we hold a mine lease grant and a development consent.
-We also hold an exploration license on a scandium mineral property located near Nyngan known as the "Honeybugle Scandium property" and a reservation on an exploration license on a scandium mineral property is Scandium property."
+We also hold an exploration license on a scandium mineral property located near Nyngan known as the "Honeybugle Scandium property."
+We did not renew an exploration license on a scandium mineral property in Finland, known as the "Kiviniemi Scandium property."